No matter where you live, there is a good chance that you’ve had to contend with rats in your living space.

-Rats are dangerous, and can chew through a whole host of items!
+Rats are dangerous and can chew through a whole host of items!
 Rats can also climb quite a few items.
-It is like to be theses reasons why you are trying to catch them in the first place.
+It is like to be these reasons why you are trying to catch them in the first place.
 Let’s take a look at ways you can deal with a rat caught in a trap that is still alive.

 Why Is the Rat Still Alive in the Trap?